go-gitea/gitea/docs/content/doc/features/webhooks.en-us.md

 # Webhooks

-Gitea supports web hooks for repository events, this can be found in the settings page(`/:username/:reponame/settings/hooks`).
+Gitea supports web hooks for repository events.
+This can be found in the settings page `/:username/:reponame/settings/hooks`.
 All event pushes are POST requests.
 The two methods currently supported are Gitea and Slack.

 ### Event information